MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0301-Creating and Deploying Configuration Profiles.md

 6. Close the **Settings** app.

    _Note: The sync progress may take up to 15 minutes before the profile is applied to the Windows 11 device.
-Signing out or restarting the device can accelerate this process._
+Signing out or restarting the device can accelerate this process.
+PIN **102938**_

 7. On **SEA-WS1**, select **Start** and then select **Settings**.
 Verify that the **Gaming** setting has been removed.